computational-psychology/stimupy/docs/getting_started/find_stimulus.md

 # How to find a stimulus

-`stimupy` offers many ways to discover stimulus functions — whether you’re exploring what’s available or searching for a specific stimulus.
+`stimupy` offers many ways to discover stimulus functions -- whether you're exploring what's available or searching for a specific stimulus.
-This guide covers both **ReadTheDocs-based** and **Python-based** discovery methods.
+This guide covers both discovery using (this) **online documentation** and from **within Python** discovery methods.

-## Find a stimulus on ReadTheDocs
+## In this documentation

 ### Search bar

-If you’re looking for a specific function or want to check whether `stimupy` includes a certain stimulus (e.g., **Gabors**), use the **search bar** on ReadTheDocs.
+If you're looking for a specific function or want to check whether `stimupy` includes a certain stimulus (e.g., **Gabors**), use the **search bar** on any of these pages.
 It will return all relevant pages, examples, and API references for your search term.

-### Lists of all modules and functions
+### Overviews of all modules and functions

-You can browse a complete list of submodules and functions in the **[stimupy API reference](../reference/api.md)**.
+You can browse a complete overview of submodules and functions in the **[stimupy API reference](../reference/api.md)**.
-This list mirrors `stimupy`’s modular structure and contains:
+This list mirrors `stimupy`'s modular structure and contains:

 - All submodules
 - All functions (with documentation)
 - Direct links to their definitions

 For a more visual approach, explore our **[interactive demos](../reference/demos)**.
 These show both high-level and low-level modules, and how they can be used.

 ### Visual overview *(coming soon)*

 A quick, visual overview of available stimuli will be added in a future update.

+---

-## Find a stimulus in Python
+## From within Python

-If you’re already working in Python and simply need to refresh your memory about a submodule or function name, `stimupy` provides built-in tools to help.
+If you're already working in Python and simply need to refresh your memory about a submodule or function name, `stimupy` provides built-in tools to help.

 ### Visual overviews

-Both `stimupy.components` and `stimupy.stimuli` include a **`plot_overview()`** function that displays an example of each available stimulus.
+Both `stimupy.components` and `stimupy.stimuli` include a **`plot_overview()`** function
+that displays an example of each available stimulus.

 Example for `components`:
 ```{code-cell}